 When a Spanish expedition was sent to Texas centuries ago, the peaceful native Americans of that time called them Thechas which means "friends" in their language.
 It later became the state name hence Texas is often referred to as the Friendly State.
 It's a state that at times seems stuck in its gun-toting cowboy tradition past in a ever-changing world.

 Not far from Dallas, Fort Worth is a great place to get immersed into cowboy culture.
-There's cowboys paraphernalia shops and steakhouses everywhere, but the main action are the Stockyards Rodeo shows.
-The atmosphere was awesome.
-Bull riding, calf roping, bronco busting, etc the commentators delivered some great lines like "we have great paramedics, we just don't like to use them".
-The show is two hours long but after the bull riding, everything else was just dull in comparison.
+Not quite the images of sprawling fields of dusty farmland with the odd tumbleweed blowing past, but close enough.
+There's cowboy paraphernalia shops and steakhouses everywhere, but the main action are the Stockyards Rodeo shows.
+Bull riding, calf roping, bronco busting, just to name a few.
+The commentators delivered some great lines like "we have great paramedics, we just don't like to use them".
+The show is two hours long but after the bull riding, everything else is dull in comparison.